 The disease can be devasting, but life does not have to stop.
 Learning to pace yourself and to rest when you need to can reduce the frequency and intensity of attacks.
 Proper nutrition and low impact exercise are equally important.

 FMF forced me to quit my regular job and find options I could do from home.
 That has helped me a lot.
 The freelance work I do now is not based around punching a clock.
 If I need to spend a day, or part of it, in bed the work is still there when I feel stronger.

 Most things are an effort for me, whether it is working in my yard or spending time with friends.
 Finding a balance is a constant struggle.
 I’ve learned repeatedly, and the hard way, that pushing myself when I am already starting an attack only makes the attack more severe.

-But I keep going.
-I will not be kept down.
+For now, I keep going.
+I won’t be kept down.
+Neither should you.